-Malaria, a disease caused by the parasite genus Plasmodium and spread by mosquitoes, could make you more attractive to the insects.
+Malaria, a disease caused by the parasite genus Plasmodium and spread by mosquito bite, could make you more attractive to the insects.
 Its findings come to flesh out previous research which found that the parasites change the smell of animals they infect.
 The work also shows one of Plasmodium‘s more insidious mechanisms, in which it lures mosquitos in towards infected individuals, super-charging its spread.

 Maybe she’s born with it, maybe it’s malaria

 The research, led by Ailie Robinson from the Faculty of Infectious and Tropical Diseases, London School of Hygiene and Tropical Medicine, tested participants outside of the lab, dissecting their body odors to see which elements of its chemical makeup matter to mosquitoes.

 The team’s smelly research brought them in contact with the socks of 45 Kenyan schoolchildren — some of them infected by malaria, others not.
 To see whether mosquitos displayed any preference towards the smell of those infected with Plasmodium, the team placed socks in a test device, formed out of two boxes linked by a tube.
 Then, they released mosquitos into the tube and tracked which sock they flew toward.